tigera/docs/calico-enterprise/networking/web-application-firewall.mdx

 Allows all traffic to pass, regardless of action specified.
 However, potentially malicious traffic warning(s) are returned from ModSecurity and logged accordingly with the OWASP violation details.

 - **On or Off**
 Denies all traffic if the SecAction is set to "deny" or "drop".
 However "block" traffic is not denied or dropped - this is slightly counter-intuitive.
-These actions are called SecActions and the full list can be found [here]().

 In case of an error, HTTP request will return HTTP 403 Response Code from Envoy to the originating service.